Pechente/Minecraft-Live-Player-List/readme.md

 3. The script will need to access _usercache.json_ and the _/playerdata_ folder inside your Minecraft world folder, so make sure it’s readable.
 4. Upload all the files.
 5. Adjust the settings in _settings.json_.
+6. Replace _favicon.ico_ and _server-icon.png_ with graphics that suit your server.
+If you’re a fan of pixelated sausage icons, you can skip this step.
-6. You’re done!
-You can now access index.php and check if everything’s working correctly.
+7. You’re done!
+You can now access _index.php_ and check if everything’s working correctly.

 ##Disclaimer:

 I developed this as a simple learning project and never planned to release this when I started with it.
 In its evolution, the code has undergone many changes and became dirty, redundant and probably has some unused variables.
-Don’t complain, submit a fix instead :)

 ##Licenses:

 based on [PHP-Minecraft-Query by xPaw](https://github.com/xPaw/PHP-Minecraft-Query), licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).

+Additionally, this project relies on [jQuery](https://jquery.com/), [favico.js](http://lab.ejci.net/favico.js/) and [timeago](http://timeago.yarp.com/).